-To work around this issue, edit the bootstrap.json file and change the volume URI.
+To work around this issue, edit the bootstrap.json file and make the following changes to the volume URI:

 If the local system has less than 100 MB of free disk space, the backup and even the server itself might be critically affected.
 Effects on the backup agent include but are not limited to the following issues:

-If disk space is so low that any of the preceding issues occur, we strongly recommend that you move as many extraneous files as possible off of the local system drive.
+If disk space is so low that any of the preceding issues occur, move as many extraneous files as possible off of the local system drive.
 For possible ways to do this with Cloud Backup files, see Conserving resources with Cloud Backup.

-This message indicates that a networking error is preventing DriveClient from connecting to the Cloud Files API to upload backups.
+This message indicates that a networking error prevented DriveClient from connecting to the Cloud Files API to upload backups.

 This message indicates that the locale is not properly set on the target system, which happens mostly in older operating systems.

-If you don’t have a Linux computer available for use, you can access the web console for your server through the Cloud Control Panel.
+If you don’t have a Linux computer available for use, you can access your server’s web console through the Cloud Control Panel.
 When you’re in the web console for your server, perform the following actions: